Monterey High School History

 Monterey High School was founded in 1905.
 The original Monterey High School (prior to 1905) consisted of two schools; Monterey High School and Del Monte Technical School.
 In 1905, the schools were joined to form the Monterey Union High School.
 The school serviced students from as far north as Castroville to as far south as Big Sur and all of Carmel Valley.

-The other two Districts, Pacific Grove and Carmel, only serviced student within their city limits, which was very small.
+The other two much smaller districts, Pacific Grove and Carmel, only serviced student within their city limits.

 Monterey Union High School (1917)